+Endurance is all about keeping your heart rate up for an extended amount of time at once.
 “Muscular endurance is the ability of muscle fibers to exert force and movement and remain active for a long period of time, as well as their ability to resist, withstand, recover from, and have immunity to trauma, wounds, or fatigue,” Carvajal explains.
 It can only be achieved muscle group by muscle group, meaning you might have high endurance capabilities in your core, but not so much in your calves or biceps.

-You can improve endurance in a particular muscle group by targeting it with light weights lifted at a higher rep count (like you might do in a Pop Physique class), engaging in body-weight-dependent exercises (aka plank pose), or repetitively pushing a bike pedal against resistance, etc.
+Flexibility is important in anyone’s fitness regimen, and is a key one of the components of fitness, as it has to do with the health of your joints.
 “Flexibility refers to the range of motion for a given joint,” he says.
 “The degree of flexibility that a person has is influenced by muscles and connective tissues, like ligaments and tendons.”
+And it’s more than about just touching your toes.
 Flexibility reduces your risk of injury, and is improved by (duh) constant stretching.
 “By regularly stretching, you will elongate muscles, ligaments, and joints and open up the body’s range of motion,” says Carvajal.
 Can’t touch your toes?
 Try these yoga stretches stat.
 Plus, if you’re looking for somewhere specific to start, this is the part of your body where flexibility matters most.